opencomputeproject/Time-Appliance-Project/DC-PTP-Profile/README.md

 The total allowance for constant time error due to link and node asymmetry is based on G.8271.1.
 G.8271.1 allows 800 ns for a network that consists of 20 hops with links that are likely much longer than those expected in a data center environment (i.e., the fiber length between nodes in a data center are within meters or tens of meters).
 Given that cTE is linearly additive and that the number of clocks consists of 5 TCs, 1 OC and 1GM, the total cTE is about ¼ the allocation found in G.8271.1.
 Therefore, the constant time error is 200 ns.

 The total error at the input of the application is 584 ns + 100 ns + 200 ns + 200 ns = 1100 ns.
-This is well within the max|TEOC|  2.5 s.
+This is well within the max|TEOC| &lt; 2.5 µs.

 If the OC loses its connection to the network and enters holdover or the GM loses its connection to its time source (e.g., GNSS) and enters holdover with clockClass = 7, it can be assumed that the application already has already built-up an error of 1100 ns relative to TAI.
-In worst case, the application could drift another 1400 ns before it exceeds the 2.5 s requirement.
+In worst case, the application could drift another 1400 ns before it exceeds the 2.5 µs requirement.
 This means that the holdover requirement for the OC or the GM can be taken as 1400 ns over a time period T. This period T should be specified by the OC or GM datasheet.
 In addition, if the OC switches from one active GM to another active GM, any transient during this switch must be within 1400 ns.

 ## 6.17.
 PTP management messages